-Standards and Procedures for the Renewal of Term Appointments
+E: Standards and Procedures for the Renewal of Term Appointments

 Certain faculty members holding term appointments are eligible for reappointment or renewal.
 Up to the time of a decision on tenure, all faculty holding tenure-track appointments are eligible for reappointment.
 The procedures for renewing a term appointment generally follow those for initial term appointments.
-Normally, the successful candidate for reappointment will have received a positive recommendation from his or her department or school, as applicable.
+Normally, the successful candidate for reappointment will have received a positive recommendation from their/her/his department or school, as applicable.
 A positive recommendation of the candidate’s Dean is required, as is approval of the Provost, except for faculty reappointments in the School of Medicine Clinical Departments where only the Dean’s approval is necessary.
 The colleges and schools may adopt more detailed procedures for reappointment with the approval of the Provost or the Dean of the School of Medicine in the case of the School of Medicine Clinical Departments.